kevinforrestconnors/code-test/README.md

    - Add a new HTTP requests to the `useAPI` hook
    - Add a `Route` and create a `NavLink` to it
-   - Use `useQuery` for keeping track of currently loaded page
+   - Use `useQuery` for keeping track of the currently loaded page
    - When the user arrives on this page:
      - Reset page to 0
      - Remove previously loaded data
      - Send the request
-   - Add a "More" button that makes another request with an increased page parameter
+   - Add a "More" button that loads in another page and __adds__ the transactions to the table
    - Use spread operator inside of the `addTransactions` Redux reducer

 3. **Display data**